AppSaintre/Crawling-Wiktionary/README.md

 5. Use command "wiktcrl.py -download a" for example, which will download all the words listed in the files of the folder "./word_list/a/".
 Moreover, the outputs will be saved in the folders "./word_dict/a/" as "a1.json","a2.json","a3.json", and "a4.json".
 6. Additionally, you can test the Wiktionary Web API by using command like "wiktcrl.py -lookup bicep", to get the definition from Wiktionary.

+## Copyright
-[Copyright] The copyright of the sample word list belongs to the creator of repository https://github.com/dwyl/english-words.
-The copyright of the word definitions belongs to Wiktionary https://www.wiktionary.org/.
++The copyright of the sample word list belongs to the creator of repository https://github.com/dwyl/english-words.
++The copyright of the word definitions belongs to Wiktionary https://www.wiktionary.org/.
 Follow CC-BY-SA / the GFDL.
 CC-BY-SA required by Wiktionary if you want to use this repository for your education or/and research purposes.

-[Contact me] mailto:jc-shen@ist.osaka-u.ac.jp
+## Contact me
++mailto:jc-shen@ist.osaka-u.ac.jp